simplycycling/mk-docs/docs/documentation/aws.md

     aws ec2 describe-instances | grep running | wc -l

-This is a really good command - it describes instances, broken down into instance ID, running state, Availability Zone, and tags:
+This is a really good example of the kind of flexibility and power you have with the aws command line tools - it describes instances, broken down into instance ID, running state, Availability Zone, and tags:

     aws ec2 describe-instances --query 'Reservations[].Instances[].[InstanceId, State.Name, Placement.AvailabilityZone, Tags]'